dietrichm/laravel-shopping-api/README.md

 The info of any created order will be returned using this API endpoint.
 It shows the total value of the order along with all currently included line items with product info.
 Replace `[order-uuid]` with a valid order ID.

-Because the API also keeps track of which line items were removed, the list of returned line items with product data is included separately in the response.
+Because the API also keeps track of which line items were removed, the list of removed line items with product data is included separately in the response.

 ### `POST /api/orders/[order-uuid]/lineitems`